hgreatrex/Geog364_2024/pg_364Lab1_Basics_2021.md

 <br>

-### 3. Adding maths and functions
+### 4. Adding maths and functions

  - Leave another blank line and add a new heading called *"Code Showcase"*.
 Add a blank line afterwards too.
+I say to leave a blank line because R ignores them and will tidy everything up.  but if everything is scrunched up too close together (say you write text almost touching a code chunk), sometimes it works and sometimes it crashes annoyingly.

+ - Create a code chunk .

- - Create a code chunk.
-Inside use R code to calculate the following (Hint, you can put these all in one code chunk, or have separate code chunks with them in.
+ - INSIDE the code chunk, use R code to calculate the following (Hint, you can put these all in one code chunk, or have separate code chunks with them in.
 Just remember to leave blank lines between them)

     + 103^3^  (e.g `103*103*103`, or `103^3`)